 - They communicate through limited sounds and sense of smell.

 - Siberian tigers have large territories that may be sometimes as large as 1,000 square kilometers.
 They use scratch marks on the trees and scent marking to claim their territory.
-Male individuals are especially very aggressive to protect its territory.
-A male’s territory will usually cross the territories of several females but not a territory of another male.
+Male individuals are especially very aggressive to protect their territory.
+A male’s territory will usually cross the territories of several females but not the territory of another male.

 How Do Siberian Tigers Protect Themselves

 - Siberian tigers have no natural predators.